CapsAdmin/goluwa/README.md

-Goluwa is an experimental game engine/framework/personal toolbox written in LuaJIT targeted at games.
-It includes high level libraries to render graphics, play audio, handle input, networking and much more.
-3D is the main interest but 2D is also important.

-The coding style is inspired by Source Engine, Garry's Mod and CryEngine.
-[UFO](https://github.com/malkia/ufo) gave me the initial idea and motivation.

-I can't guarantee that Goluwa will run out of box if you download it at the moment.
-There is a BitSync version that I could invite you to if you're interested but that means you'll have to contact me.

-My goal with this isn't very clear.
-I don't have any grand business plans or anything.
-I like to implement new features and refactor old features.
-I just like programming so if anything I hope I'll never finish this project.
+Goluwa is a framework that I use to make stuff made in LuaJIT.
+It's very similar GLua (Garry's Mod Lua) because that's where I started learning programming and it's what I'm used to.

+There are a lot of of sub projects included such as the GUI, a wrapper for running Löve games, tools for reading and mounting source engine assets, midi and sf2 parsers and so on.

+I don't have any plans so I just code whatever I feel like coding.
+Because I'm interested in game engines and middleware for games the byproduct of doing that ends up with Goluwa being something that vaguely resembles a game engine.
+For these reasons I can't recommend using Goluwa to make a game or anything too serious.

-LuaJit's FFI api is used to bind to the following shared libraries:
+LuaJIT's FFI library is used to bind to the following shared libraries:

 * [OpenGL](http://www.opengl.org/) - graphics
 * [GLFW](https://github.com/glfw/glfw) - window and input handler
+* [SDL](https://www.libsdl.org/) - window and input handler (mainly for android)
 * [OpenAL Soft](http://kcat.strangesoft.net/openal.html) - sound library
 * [FreeType](http://www.freetype.org/) - font decoding
 * [Libsndfile](http://www.mega-nerd.com/libsndfile/) - sound decoding